-The Scrutiny of Bills Committee assesses legislative proposals against a set of accountability standards that focus on the effect of proposed legislation on individual rights, liberties and obligations, and on parliamentary scrutiny.
+The Scrutiny of Bills Committee assesses bills against a set of accountability standards that focus on the effect of proposed legislation on individual rights, liberties and obligations, and on parliamentary scrutiny.

 The scope of the committee's scrutiny function is formally defined by Senate standing order 24, which requires the committee to scrutinise each bill introduced into the Parliament in relation to:

-- undue trespass on personal rights and liberties;
+- whether the bill unduly trespasses on personal rights and liberties;

 - whether administrative powers are defined with sufficient precision;

 - whether appropriate review of decisions is available;

 - whether any delegation of legislative powers is appropriate; and

 - whether the exercise of legislative powers is subject to sufficient parliamentary scrutiny.

 The committee's long-standing approach is that it operates on a non partisan, apolitical and consensual basis to consider whether a bill complies with the five scrutiny principles.
 In cases where the committee has scrutiny concerns in relation to a bill the committee will often correspond with the responsible minister or sponsor seeking further explanation or clarification of the matter.